Alexander-Poganatz/upgraded-tribble/README.md

 ### Picnic.css
 I wanted something simple and smaller than bootstrap that still has all the features I could use.

+### ODBC
+Trying out an idea if the application can run on different databases without the application knowing anything about the database by being restricted to the ODBC interface.
+It also gives me a chance to also try out other databases without changing application code.

 ## AdminPasswordRecovery
 A console app to allow a local admin to reset a password.
 The console app expects two arguments: the path to an ini file, and a user "email"